 The recent wildfires in the three western states of Washington, Oregon and California amplified the necessity of having proper masks in abundance for the general public to use in similar situations.
-Compounded by the shortages due to the COVID19 Pandemic, N95 NIOSH Masks have been sought after for this emergency too.
+Compounded by the shortages due to the epidemic, N95 NIOSH Masks have been sought after for this emergency too.
 But should we only use N95 masks, or can we use a cloth (or other types of) mask as well?

-Even though masks can help stop the spread of COVID-19, not all types of masks can protect you from wildfire smoke.
-Dust masks, cloth masks/coverings, and surgical masks can slow down the spread of COVID-19, but they will not filter out wildfire smoke particles.
+Even though masks can help stop the spread of viruses, not all types of masks can protect you from wildfire smoke.
+Dust masks, cloth masks/coverings, and surgical masks can slow down the spread of viruses, but they will not filter out wildfire smoke particles.
 These masks, which are designed to filter out large particles, will not help.
 They still allow the more dangerous smaller particles to pass through.
 On the other hand, the N95 respirator masks that do filter out smoke are in high demand and mostly used by doctors and nurses.
 Some doctors even suggest a combination of N95 and cloth masks (N95 mask with valves, covered by a cloth face mask).
 People with lung disease should take special care when using N95 masks, as these masks can make it more difficult for anyone to breathe and should only be used if you must go outside.

 Cloth masks will not protect you from wildfire smoke.

-Cloth masks that are used to slow the spread of COVID-19 by blocking respiratory droplets offer little protection against wildfire smoke.
+Cloth masks that are used to slow the spread of viruses by blocking respiratory droplets offer little protection against wildfire smoke.
 They do not catch small, harmful particles in smoke that can harm your health.

 - CDC WEBSITE